 The determination of the upwind direction can be done in one of two ways to get optimum performance (with essentially the same results).
 Values:

-- \circ 0: (default) "if...then...else" construction - $\circ\,$ 1: use a mask and the signum function - rhd_hyd_roe1d_101:

-in rhd_hyd_module.F90, ("rhd hydrodynamics roe 1 dimension loop 01").
-Category: performance enhancement.
+- o 0: (default) "if...then...else" construction - 1: use a mask and the signum function in rhd_hyd_module.F90, ("rhd hydrodynamics roe 1 dimension loop 01").